All comparisonsTime Tracking Tools

 Memtime

-Toggl Track fails first because it requires manually starting and stopping timers instead of capturing activity automatically.
+Toggl Track fails first because it requires manually starting and stopping timers before automatic activity capture before tracking time.

 Verdict